globus-gladier/gladier-client-template/paper_demo/PAPER-CLIENTS.md

 conda activate gladier_demo_remote
 pip install funcx-endpoint

-# Setup your FuncX "login" endpoint - this is used for organization tasks
+# Set up your FuncX "login" endpoint - this is used for organization tasks
 # Use the generated UUID for "funcx_endpoint_non_compute" states
 funcx-endpoint configure login
 funcx-endpoint start login

-# Setup your FuncX "compute" endpoint - this is typically used for computationally expensive tasks
+# Set up your FuncX "compute" endpoint - this is typically used for computationally expensive tasks
 # Use the generated UUID for "funcx_endpoint_compute" states
 funcx-endpoint configure compute
 funcx-endpoint start compute
 ```

-The two FuncX Endpoints `funcx_endpoint_compute` and `funcx_endpoint_non_compute` simulate an HPC environment.
-"Compute" endpoints are not required to have internet access, but must be able to
+The two FuncX Endpoints `funcx_endpoint_compute` and `funcx_endpoint_non_compute` simulate an HPC environment:
-handle large CPU loads. `funcx_endpoint_non_compute` (login/head nodes) are not required to handle
+* The "Compute" endpoints do not require Internet access, but must be able to handle large CPU loads.
-large CPU loads, but they do require internet access.
-For these examples, you are welcome to use
+* The `funcx_endpoint_non_compute` (login/head nodes) are not required to handle large CPU loads, but they do require Internet access.
-one FuncX endpoint for both if it satisfies both constraints.
+For these examples, you are welcome to use the same FuncX endpoint for both if it satisfies both constraints.

-Ensure you have both a Globus Collection UUID, and your FuncX Endpoint(s) setup:
+Ensure you have a Globus Collection UUID and that your FuncX Endpoint(s) setup:

 ```
 funcx-endpoint list